 Storing payment information should be done in compliance with PCI (Payment Card Industry), the industry standard to protect cardholder data.

 As mentioned before, subscription management and recurring billing mesh together so symbiotically that they are often used interchangeably.
-Obviously, it’s critical to making sure that payments come in on time—after all, consistent payments yield a predictable revenue stream.
+Obviously, it’s critical to make sure that payments come in on time—after all, consistent payments yield a predictable revenue stream.
 A solid subscription billing platform helps achieve this.

 Sometimes, subscription-based businesses, particularly those in the startup phase, try to manage subscribers using spreadsheets or with a platform they built in-house, instead of utilizing proven subscription-management software.